smart-construction-group/sensor-monitoring-backend/README.md

 through these interfaces.
 This capability supports a dynamic and interactive user experience on the frontend dashboard, where data can be manipulated and displayed according to specific user needs.

+### Containerization
+Containerization, a lightweight form of virtualization, encapsulates an application and its dependencies into a single, isolated unit called a container. **Docker**, a leading platform for containerization, provides a standardized framework for creating, deploying, and managing containers.
+By utilizing Docker in our application, we achieve several significant benefits.
+Firstly, Docker ensures consistent runtime environments across different stages of development, testing, and production.
+Secondly, it enhances the portability of our application, allowing it to run seamlessly on any system with Docker installed, regardless of underlying hardware or operating system discrepancies.
+Thirdly, Docker's efficient resource management reduces overhead, enabling multiple containers to run on a single host without the resource-intensive nature of traditional virtual machines.
+These advantages collectively improve the utility and robustness of our application, ensuring reliable performance and facilitating continuous integration and deployment workflows.

 # Installation

 ## Install Docker